-- 1 To elect twelve directors to serve on our Board of Directors for the ensuing year, - 2 For an advisory and non-binding vote on the compensation of our named executive officers, - To approve amendments to our 2015 Long-Term Incentive Plan, as amended, to (i) increase the number of shares of common stock authorized for grant and issuance pursuant to awards under the Plan by 1,200,000 shares and (ii) increase the number of shares that may be issued to any Plan participant in any fiscal year from 400,000 to 800,000, and - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2022.
+- 1 To elect twelve directors to serve on our Board of Directors for the ensuing year, - 2 For an advisory and non-binding vote on the compensation of our named executive officers, - To approve the amendment to our 2015 Long-Term Incentive Plan, as amended, to increase the number of shares of common stock authorized for grant and issuance under the Plan by 1,200,000 shares. - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2023.

 At the meeting, we will also report on the affairs of G-III, and a discussion period will be provided for questions and comments of general interest to stockholders.
-If we receive substantially similar questions, we may group such questions together and provide a single response to avoid repetition.

-Whether or not you are able to attend the Annual Meeting, it is important that your shares be represented.
+We look forward to greeting personally those of you who are able to be present at the meeting.
+However, whether or not you are able to attend the Annual Meeting, it is important that your shares be represented.
 Accordingly, you are requested to sign, date and mail, at your earliest convenience, the enclosed proxy in the envelope provided for your use, or vote your shares by calling the telephone number or visiting the website specified on your proxy card or voting instruction form.